YanzeZhu/yanzezhu.github.io/_pages/about.md

 # 🔥 News
+- *2024.05*: &nbsp; I successfully defended my Master’s thesis!
+My deepest gratitude goes to Prof. Peter Wonka for his invaluable guidance and support.
-- *2023.09*: &nbsp; I'll be attending ICCV 2023 in Paris.
-If you'll be there too, let's connect and exchange ideas! 🌟
+- *2023.10*: &nbsp; I'll attend ICCV 2023 in Paris.
+If you'll be there too, let's meet and exchange ideas!
-- *2022.08*: &nbsp; 🎉🎉 I'm delighted to embark on my journey of pursuing a Master's degree at KAUST!
+- *2022.08*: &nbsp; I'm delighted to embark on my journey of pursuing a Master's degree at KAUST!
-- *2022.06*: &nbsp; 🎓 I've officially graduated with my Bachelor's degree!
+- *2022.06*: &nbsp; I've officially graduated with my Bachelor's degree!
 Grateful for all the wonderful teachers and friends I've met during my undergraduate journey.

 <!-- # 📝 Publications